 David’s kayak of choice is the Hobie Pro Angler 14.
 His interest in kayak fishing started as a way to explore areas where others were unable to reach.
 Fishing the Hobie Pro Angler 14, David has fished remote areas along Florida’s west coast and the lakes of central Florida.
 With his love for both fresh and salt water fishing one of David’s favorite places to fish is the Charlotte Harbor area, usually targeting snook.

 After owning his own Pro Angler 14 for many years, David’s interest in kayak fishing has also turned into an interest in kayak repairs.
-Any questions about fishing, kayaks or repairs, come in and talk to David.
+Any questions about fishing, kayaks or repairs, come in and talk to our team member David.